arachnetech/homebridge-mqttthing/README.md

 Version 1.0.19
 + Changed minimum temperature for temperatureSensor to -100 degrees celsius
++ Added BatteryService supporting `getBatteryLevel`, `getChargingState` and `getStatusLowBattery` for all accessories.

 Version 1.0.18
 + Added `getOnline` topic to control whether an accessory should appear responsive or unresponsive